code-with-roz/code-with-roz.github.io/_pages/about.md

 permalink: /about/
 ---

 I'm a transport engineer turned data scientist, and I'm currently pursuing a Masters in Information Technology with a focus on Big Data Science at the University of Pretoria.
 My research is centered on Machine Learning and NLP, with a particular interest in training large language models on African languages.
-As a data scientist, I have a strong skillset in problem-solving, including the ability to formulate clear problem statements, acquire, process, and analyze data, and present findings in a meaningful way.
+As a data scientist, I have a strong skillset in problem-solving, including the ability to formulate clear problem statements, acquire, process, and analyse data, and present findings in a meaningful way.
 I'm excited to continue exploring the field of data science and using my skills to solve important problems.

 ### More about me